pekacheew/PSEC-CA2/README.md

 # PSEC-CA2

-#
+Singapore Polytechnic
-#Singapore Polytechnic Programming in Security module Assignment: Create a quiz application [no GUI] that has admin and user access.
+Programming in Security module
+Assignment: Create a socket quiz application that allows user connection to a live server [no GUI] and has admin and user access.

 [What all the documents in Documentations mean]

 Flowchart: The flowchart of main interfaces of this program.
 Admin.py and UserServer.py and UserClient.py